MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 Progress:
 - MA and SSH had their bi-weekly meeting.
 - MA booked his attendance with for the DSbD showcase on Wednesday 22<sup>nd</sup> March.
 - MA researched graphing the standard deviation alongside the mean on each of the graphs.
-A function was found within `matplotlib` to do this.
+A `matplotlib` function exists for this purpose.
 - MA refactored the graphing script to reduce code duplication.
 - MA began refactoring the file structure of the packet processing application.
 The source code was moved into an `src` subdirectory and the packet streams generated were moved into a `packet_streams` subdirectory.

 ### Friday 10<sup>th</sup>:
 Progress:
 - MA created a `bash` script to run `cheri-networking` from the source code directory.
-- MA added validation to the inputs for the run script.
+Validation was implemented for the inputs of this script.
+- PN contacted the Digital Catapult team and secured a 10-minute presentation slot during the demonstration event in London.
+12 projects will earn a presentation slot, the total number of projects competing for these slots is unknown.
-- MA updated the script to time the execution of the program.
+- MA updated the script to calculate the execution time of the program relocated it to the `cheri-networking` repository.
-- MA updated the `python` script which records performance metrics.
-The results are now recorded in a new directory structure.
+- MA updated the `python` script which records performance metrics and added it to git.
+Also, the results are now recorded in a new directory structure.
-- MA updated the scripts to iteratively record performance metrics.
+- MA updated the scripts which record performance over a range of packet counts and sizes, for both modes of program operation.
-- MA added all the above scripts to the `cheri-networking` git repository.
 - MA created remote repository on GitLab for the `python` graphing script.
 - MA added an option to `cheri-networking` which allows for no packets to be processed, instead they would only be read into the buffer and cleared.
-- MA created corresponding scripts to automatically record metrics for the application mode which uses no processing.
+- MA created corresponding scripts to automatically record metrics for the new operation mode.
 - MA changed the number of buffers in `cheri-networking` from 10,000 to 1,000.
-- MA converted the fixed number of iterations into a parameterised value for the metric recording scripts.
+- MA converted the fixed number of iterations within the metric recording scripts into a parameterised value.
-- MA created a bash function to run through all the metric recording scripts in one command.
+- MA created a `bash` function to run all the metric recording scripts in one command.
+Metrics were recorded 10 times for each packet stream and mode of operation.
+- MA updated the repository encompassing the whole project on GitLab.
+This included fixing issues with updating submodules.
+- MA updated his local git email to his QUB Outlook account.
+- MA updated the graphing script to create graphs for the CHERI and IPC modes of operation, both by themselves and with the no packet processing mode of operation.
+- MA plotted new graphs with adjusted mean packet processing latencies.
+This eliminates the buffer read in and clear time.
+The adjusted means are also printed to console for reference.
+To note, this does not replace the graphs which do not account for these adjustments, but is in addition to them.
+- MA updated the list of remaining TODOs.

+To do:
+- MA to output the adjusted mean packet processing latencies to a `.txt` or `.csv` file.
+- MA to refactor the commits on the DPDK fork.
+- MA to investigate porting the most recent LTS version of DPDK.
+It is acceptable to use the current fork of version 20.11.7, but this should be attempted regardless.
+If this is unsuccessful, move on.
+- MA to attempt to `ninja` install DPDK.
+- MA to clone all git repositories associated with this project to GitHub.
+Whether they should be pushed specifically to the Pytilia company GitHub is yet to be determined.
+- MA to install CheriBSD 22.12.
+All data on the Morello board should be backed up beforehand.
+When installing CheriBSD, screenshots should be taken for documentation purposes.